dev-xero/dev-xero/README.md

 ### [portfolio](https://eogerald.dev) | [contact](mailto:ssh.xero@gmail.com)

-I'm a software engineer with experience developing backend and applied Machine Learning systems.
-I enjoy learning about computer graphics, app development, and distributed systems.
+I'm a cs student and software engineer focused on backend and applied Machine Learning systems.
+I also enjoy learning about computer graphics, app development, and distributed systems.

-In my spare time, I participate in competitive programming contests or read about system design.
+In my spare time, I draw, participate in competitive programming contests or read books.
 Pleasure meeting you.

 ##